How to be safe on the internet

 - Encourage learners to keep their passwords safe and not share them with friends.

-The Internet can be an extremely useful tool for young people.
+The Internet can be a handy tool for young people.
 But instant messaging, chat rooms, emails and social networking sites can also bring trouble – from cyber-bullying to more serious Internet dangers, including exposure to sexual predators.
-Cyber safety is trying to be safe on the internet and is the knowledge of maximizing the user’s personal safety and security risks to private information and property associated with using the internet, and the self-protection from computer crime in general.
+Cyber safety is trying to be safe on the internet.
+It is the knowledge of maximizing the user’s personal safety and security risks to private information and property associated with using the internet, and the self-protection from computer crime in general.

 What you need to know:

 - If you post something online, it is published and becomes public content.